6 Simple Ways to Bond With the New Baby in Your Life

 “Feeling warm, cozy and protected in your arms gives baby a feeling of security and comfort,” says Dr. Hong.
 She encourages lots of cuddling and gentle physical contact:

-It’s worth mentioning that if you’re eager to hold the new baby in your life, make sure the parents are comfortable with it first.
-It’s always a good idea to ask.
+It's worth mentioning that if you’re eager to hold the new baby in your life and you’re not the parent, make sure the parents are comfortable with it first.
+It's always a good idea to ask.
 The same goes with any sort of physical contact.

-Babies can’t see well at birth, but they immediately tune into human faces and quickly learn to recognize their mother.
-Nurtured Birth reports that within 6–8 weeks, they’ll hold eye contact, intentionally looking into the eyes of the people who are closest to them.
+Babies can’t see well at birth, but they immediately tune into human faces and quickly learn to recognize their parents.
+Nurtured Birth reports that within 6–8 weeks, babies will hold eye contact, intentionally looking into the eyes of the people who are closest to them.
 This is a cherished milestone that seals baby’s early emotional bonds and helps them feel more secure.

 Be sure to look into baby’s eyes during feedings, and take advantage of moments when your eyes meet.
 Talk, sing, dance, smile, make faces and maintain your gaze until baby looks away.
-Mutual eye contact temporarily syncs your brain waves, according to the Proceedings of the National Academy of Sciences, and helps baby begin to understand the link between words and feelings.
+Mutual eye contact temporarily syncs your brain waves and helps baby begin to understand the link between words and feelings.

 Babies begin hearing sounds in the womb.
 Studies show that they can recognize the voices of parents at birth and are familiar with daily sounds, even the bark of the family dog!